 Setting out in the morning from Stansted Airport we have a whole day – corresponding to 12 hours of cultural experiences in the city of London ahead of us.
-The Stansted Express takes us fast and conveniently to Liverpool Street Station where we continue by tube to Oxford Street – for some inspiring shopping.
+The Stansted Express takes us fast and conveniently to Liverpool Street Station where we continue by tube to Oxford Street – for some tempting shopping.

 A couple of hours later, we impulsively jump on a double-decker bus which is an excellent way to do a bit of city sightseeing.
 Piccadilly Circus, Covent Garden, St Paul’s Cathedral, Oxford Circus, Oxford Street, Bond Street, Marble Arch, Hyde Park – we end up covering a lot of the major sights from the top deck.
 This is the fast way to do some iconic London sightseeing in a short time.

-In a tiny park near the British Museum we improvise a picnic with sandwiches from the nearest Sainsbury’s.
+Afterwards, in a tiny park near the British Museum we improvise a picnic with sandwiches from the nearest Sainsbury’s.
 It is a lovely day and the small area is full of tourists, students and others who enjoy the surprising tranquility in the midst of the otherwise busy metropolis.

 A young man recites from his notes while walking back and forth on the lawn between sunbathing and chatting groups of students, completely unaffected by the surroundings.
 It is a real gem of a city oasis!